 Scrubs, cleansers, toners, moisturisers, sunscreens, serums – the list goes on and on!
-We do so much for the skin on our face to prevent aging, peeling and breakouts.
-By comparison, we do so little for the skin on our scalp.
+We do so much for the skin on our face to prevent ageing, peeling and breakouts.
+By comparison, we do so little for the skin on our heads.
 But why?
 Turns out, we’re skipping our scalp skin which is just as vulnerable.

 Beneath the surface, face skin and scalp skin are essentially the same, but above the surface, the differences between the two are more obvious.

-Unlike the skin on your face, the scalp is (usually) covered with thick, longer hair.
-This makes your scalp prone to more problems than your face - and it’s the reason why your scalp needs special care.
+Unlike the skin on your face, the scalp is (usually) covered with thick, long hair.
+This makes he skin on your head prone to more problems than your face, such as dryness - and it’s the reason why your scalp needs special care.

 The hair on the scalp creates a warm, dark and humid environment, where microbes like Malassezia thrive.

 It also provides plenty of oils, which Malassezia breaks down for energy.

 The irritants it produces during this process cause dandruff.
 The presence of hair also makes the scalp harder to clean than the skin on your face.
 This may lead to dry scalp skin or increased grease.

 Not sure what a microbiome is or what it’s doing on your scalp?
 The good news is, we’ve been looking into this for a while, so we’re happy to guide you through it.

 You may have heard of the microbiomes in your gut that help break down food and release energy.
 A “microbiome” is the natural ecosystem of microscopic bacteria and yeasts that exists in an area.
 Of course, since the conditions on your scalp are different from your gut, the types of bacteria and yeasts that live there and their behaviour are different.
 Here’s what you need to know: